International Study Programs

 The Carnegie Mellon College of Engineering and the School of Engineering at the University of Santiago in Chile (USACH) have a joint collaborative agreement for research and education.
 The objective of the agreement is to encourage the exchange of engineering students, faculty, and scholars pursuing and participating in mutually agreed scientific research and study; the agreement also facilitates participation in professional internships where appropriate.
 In education, the two institutions will aim to develop a "College of Engineering-USACH Future Faculty Partnership" program to facilitate the recruitment, admission, and enrollment of qualified applicants from USACH into the College of Engineering's Ph.D. programs.

 Dual Degree Master's Program in Kobe, Japan

 In collaboration with the University of Hyogo in Kobe, Japan, the Information Networking Institute (INI) offers a two-year, dual-degree program.
-The program prepares students to become leaders in information security by blending education in information security technology, business management and policy, in addition to providing a unique cultural perspective.
+The program prepares students to become leaders in information security by blending education in information security technology, business management, and policy, in addition to providing a unique cultural perspective.
 Students earn the M.S. in Information Technology-Information Security (Kobe MSIT-IS) from Carnegie Mellon University and the Master of Applied Informatics from University of Hyogo.

 Ph.D. in Technological Change & Entrepreneurship

 In association with the Carnegie Mellon Portugal Program's Information and Communications Technology Institute (ICTI), this is an interdisciplinary Ph.D. program in the area of Technological Change and Entrepreneurship.
-Graduates of the Ph.D. program receive a degree by Carnegie Mellon University, as well as one awarded by the Portuguese Partner University (either Technical University of Lisbon or Catholic University of Portugal).
+Graduates of the Ph.D. program receive a degree from Carnegie Mellon University, as well as one awarded by the Portuguese Partner University (either Technical University of Lisbon or Catholic University of Portugal).